junjie1003/FMT/README.md

 - `requirements.txt` is the list of required packages and corresponding versions for environment setup.
 - `train.py` is the code for training source models used for fairness improvement.
 - `utils.py` is the code for some utility functions used by our methods.
+- `wilcoxon_test_dare.py`, `wilcoxon_test_fmt.py` contain the code for calculating the Wilcoxon signed-rank test.
-- `RQ5_results/`, `RQ6_results/`, and `RQ7_results/` contain the raw results of the models after applying different fairness improvement methods/strategies.
+- `RQ5_results/`, `RQ6&7_results/` contain the raw results of the models after applying different fairness improvement methods/strategies.
 These folders also contain some plots.

 ## Reproduction